Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 New York is fantastic for other reasons, too.
 It’s a city built for the solitary person.
 So many people are jammed up against each other in New York that it’s common for residents to seek solitude outside their homes, not inside them.
 The city reflects this.
 There are activities for all kinds of people to enjoy on their own, and it’s not considered unusual to do activities alone or go out to eat alone.

-Whether you want to spend time on your own or meet cool people, whether you want to browse quirky museums or take the hardest fitness class in the city, whether you’re on a budget or the sky’s the financial limit, New York has something for every solo female traveler.
+Whether you want to spend time on your own or meet cool people, whether you want to browse quirky museums or take the hardest fitness class in the city, whether you’re visiting New York for the weekend or staying for a full month, whether you’re on a budget or the sky’s the financial limit, New York has something for every solo female traveler.

 Welcome.
 We’re glad to have you.